Hey Polygon community ![]()

 If you are running your system in a containerized fashion (e.g., via Docker, Kubernetes, etc…), proceed to this section, otherwise just go ahead.

 The process is designed fairly simple and to a certain degree infrastructure-agnostic, just like with Heimdall v1.
-That said, you’ll still need to manually replace the genesis.json
+That said, you’ll still need to manually replace the genesis.json file due to the stateful nature of the migration (we retained application data from Heimdall-v1).
+Improvements to streamline this in the future are being explored.

 Prerequisites

-Before starting, ensure your system meets the minimum requirements to run a Polygon PoS node (and that you have or are willing to setup a bor
+Before starting, ensure your system meets the minimum requirements to run a Polygon PoS node (and that you have a bor node running v2.2.8, or erigon v3.0.14) for amoy or mainnet.
+Also, please backup your current v1 HEIMDALL_HOME folder (if you are running it already…) and anything you might need later (service files, configs, data etc…)

 Quickstart Guide